Sahe00/PWP/README.md

 # PWP SPRING 2024
-# PROJECT NAME
+# PROJECT NAME TO BE DEFINED
 # Group information
 * Student 1.
-Name and email
+Aleksi Rehu arehu20@student.oulu.fi
 * Student 2.
-Name and email
+Arimo Pukari apukari@oulu.fi
 * Student 3.
-Name and email
+Santeri Heikkinen saheikki20@student.oulu.fi
 * Student 4.
-Name and email
+Tomi Pantsar tpantsar20@student.oulu.fi

 __Remember to include all required documentation and HOWTOs, including how to create and populate the database, how to run and test the API, the url to the entrypoint and instructions on how to setup and run the client__